-The cause of PCOS is unknown; it can be genetic or result from lifestyle and environmental factors.
+Unfortunately, the cause of PCOS is unknown.
+It could be genetic or result from lifestyle and environmental factors.

 How is PCOS diagnosed?

-PCOS is usually diagnosed using ultrasound, blood tests and a review of medical history.
+Our specialists diagnose PCOS using a combination of ultrasound, blood tests and by reviewing your medical history.

-For a PCOS diagnosis, most women need to meet at least 2 of the following criteria:
+In order to be diagnosed with PCOS, most women need to meet at least two of the following criteria:

-- the ovaries are polycystic because 12 or more follicles are visible on one ovary, or one or both ovaries have increased in size
+- 12 or more follicles are visible on one ovary, or one or both ovaries have increased in size

 - there are high levels of ‘male’ hormones (androgens) in the blood, and associated symptoms like excess hair growth or acne